idaholab/TMAP8/doc/content/verification_and_validation/val-2c.md

 c_{i,enclosure} = K_S c_{i,paint} R T,
 \end{equation}
 where $c_{i,enclosure}$ and $c_{i,paint}$ are the concentrations of species $i$ in the enclosure and in the paint, respectively, and $K_S$ is the solubility (either $K_S^e$ or $K_S^w$).
-The boundary conditions are set to no flux since no permeation happens at the interface between the paint and the aluminum foil and the only flux leaving the enclosure is already captured by the purge gas [!citep](Holland1986).
+The boundary conditions are set to "no flux" since no permeation happens at the interface between the paint and the aluminum foil and the only flux leaving the enclosure is already captured by the purge gas [!citep](Holland1986).

 One of the assumptions made in the original paper and TMAP4 V&V case is that the tritium is immediately added to the enclosure [!citep](Holland1986,longhurst1992verification).
 However, this leads to an early HTO peak concentration, which does not exactly match the experimental data.